Adenoviridae: Gene therapy

 A safety issue with adenoviruses is that they can cause an immune response with a related inflammatory response as occurred in the death of Jesse Gelsinger in 1999.
-To address this risk, the genome of the viral genes have been modified to remove some viral genes.
+To address this risk, the genome of the virus has been modified to remove some viral genes.
 One such modification is the gutless vector that removes almost all the viral genome.

 Adenovirus has been used for delivery of CRISPR/Cas9 gene editing systems, but high immune reactivity to viral infection has posed challenges in use for patients.

 Vaccines

 Modified (recombinant) adenovirus vectors, including replication incompetent types, can deliver DNA coding for specific antigens.

 Adenovirus have been used to produce viral vector COVID-19 vaccines.
 "In four candidate COVID-19 vaccines...
 Ad5... serves as the 'vector' to transport the surface protein gene of SARS-CoV-2".
 The goal is to genetically express the spike glycoprotein of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 A replication-deficient chimpanzee adenovirus vaccine vector (ChAdOx1) is used by the Oxford–AstraZeneca COVID-19 vaccine that has been approved for use.
 The Janssen COVID-19 vaccine uses modified recombinant adenovirus type-26 (Ad26).
 Recombinant adenovirus type-5 (Ad5) are being used by Ad5-nCoV, ImmunityBio and UQ-CSL V451.
 The Gam-COVID-Vac (aka Sputnik-V) product is innovative because an Ad26 based vaccine is used on the first day and an Ad5 vaccine is used on day 21.
 Another one is ChAd-SARS-CoV-2-S; the vaccine reportedly prevented mice that were genetically modified to have human ACE2 (hACE2) receptors, presumably receptors that allow virus-entry into the cells, from being infected with SARS-CoV-2.

 Possible issues with using Adenovirus as vaccine vectors include: the human body develops immunity to the vector itself, making subsequent booster shots difficult or impossible.
 In some cases, people have pre-existing immunity to Adenoviruses, making vector delivery ineffective.